-The Mother Earth Farm incorporates an educational component for area youth and adults.
+Mother Earth Farm incorporates an educational component for area youth and adults.
 It illustrates more than any other of Emergency Food Network’s programs the diverse community engaged in the fight against local hunger.
-Agencies and schools, such as First Place for Children and the Puyallup School District use the farm as an opportunity to plant and study various fruits and vegetables.
-Six local school districts and three universities incorporate their Farm experiences into their curricula.
-Valuable partnerships are also in place with L’ Arche Farm & Gardens and the Washington Correctional Center for Women at Purdy providing job training for developmentally disabled adults and women inmates, respectively.
-The Farm also welcomes scores of corporate, civic and church work teams throughout the growing season.
+Valuable partnerships are also in place withthe Washington Correctional Center for Women at Purdy providing job training for women inmates.
+Our Farm also welcomes scores of corporate, civic and church work teams throughout the growing season.

 The more people we welcome to the Farm, the more people we engage in the conversation of local hunger.
 This, in turn, brings us closer to solving the problem by creating new volunteers, new donors and new advocates.